How Does Acid Precipitation Affect Plants

 Selecting Acid-Tolerant Plant Species

 When planting in areas affected by acid precipitation, consider selecting plant species that are naturally tolerant of acidic soil conditions.
-Many native plant species are well-adapted to the local soil and climate and can thrive even in acidic soils.
+Now, many native plant species are well-adapted to the local soil and climate and can thrive even in acidic soils.
 Some examples of acid-tolerant plants include azaleas, rhododendrons, blueberries, and certain species of ferns and grasses.

 Protecting Plant Foliage